jgmalcolm/jgmalcolm.github.io/_drafts/medschool-strategy.md

 **Going too fast.** The more [practice questions][qbanks] I did, the quicker I would get, but I also got sloppy.
 When I noticed myself not improving and making stupid mistakes, I had to slow myself down.
+Read.
+Slower.

   [qbanks]: {% post_url 2014-09-29-tactical-test-taking-skills %}#qbanks
   [abnormal-findings]: {% post_url 2014-09-29-tactical-test-taking-skills %}#abnormal-findings